Jet-setter Mickelson flies high at Merion

-ARDMORE, Pennsylvania (Reuters) - Family man Phil Mickelson, typically bold and unconventional in his tournament build-up, thrilled his fans by taking the clubhouse lead in the weather-delayed first round of the U.S. Open on Thursday.
+ARDMORE, Pennsylvania (Reuters) - Phil Mickelson, typically bold and unconventional in his tournament build-up, thrilled his fans by moving into an early two-shot lead in the weather-delayed first round of the U.S. Open on Thursday.

 Mickelson equaled his lowest ever opening round at the U.S. Open, having previously fired a 67 at the start of the 1999 championship at Pinehurst where he finished in second place.

-“Pretty good, a good start,” Mickelson said after making do with just a few hours of sleep on his private jet while returning from San Diego where he had attended his oldest daughter Amanda’s eighth grade graduation ceremony.
+“Pretty good, a good start,” Mickelson told reporters after making do with just a few hours’ sleep on his private jet while returning from San Diego where he had attended his oldest daughter Amanda’s eighth grade graduation ceremony.

 “I might have used just a little caffeine booster at the turn, just to keep me sharp, but that was our ninth hole or so and I just wanted to make sure I had enough energy.
 I feel great.”